deephdc/deep-docs/source/user/overview/user-roles.rst

 The basic user
 --------------

-This user wants to use the tools that have been already developed and :doc:`test them with their data <try-model-locally>`, and therefore don't need to have any machine learning knowledge.
+This user wants to use the tools that have been already developed and :doc:`test them with their data <user/howto/try-model-locally>`, and therefore don't need to have any machine learning knowledge.
 For example, they can take an already trained network for plant classification that has been containerized, and use it to classify their own plant images.